alex3dd/dockerfile-patch/README.md

 ## Example

-To be able to use dockerfile-patch, you need to add 'dockerfile-patch.j2' in the same directory as your Dockerfile.
+To be able to use dockerfile-patch, you need to add 'dockerfile-patch.j2' to the same directory as your Dockerfile.

 File: dockerfile-patch.j2